 Next, the consumer must prove that the car has a material defect.
 This term cannot be precisely defined.
 It means the problem cannot be small or minor.
 Defects which either largely effect the value of the car, its safety or its performance arguably are material defects.

 The third advantage of the UTPA is that it provides for prevailing party attorney fees.
 This means if you win a suit against the car dealer, the dealer will have to pay for your attorney fees.
-However, there is a big downside to this rule: should you lose your case against the dealer, you may owe the dealer its attorney fees.
+Further, the court may award attorney fees to a prevailing defendant “only if the court finds that an objectively reasonable basis for bringing the action or asserting the ground for appeal did not exist.”
+This is highly unlikely to be the case.